valfulton/Atlantic-ADSHADE-Peace/README.md

 ## Manage Access Control by Verified Worker Agent and Codehash?

-In the Based Agent stack, we're looking to register a Worker Agent in the smart contract that can verify they are running in a TEE.
+In the Shade Agent stack, we're looking to register a Worker Agent in the smart contract that can verify they are running in a TEE.

 We've explained above about how this is done and can register the Worker Agent, but how do we control access to different methods?